 GENERAL DESCRIPTION OF CLASS:

-This is responsible Police work in the protection of life and property through the enforcement of laws and ordinances.
+Lakeland Police Department excels in responsible Police work in the protection of life and property through the enforcement of laws and ordinances.
 Work involves the responsibility for prevention, detection and investigation of crimes and for maintaining law and order.
 Duties also consist of patrolling an assigned area, traffic regulation and direction and involvement in accident, criminal and other types of investigations.
 Duties may entail special assignments.

-Work involves an element of personal danger and may be performed in an automobile, on a motorcycle, on a bicycle or on foot during an assigned shift.
+Duties can involve an element of personal danger and may be performed in an automobile, on a motorcycle, on a bicycle or on foot during an assigned shift.
 Assignments are received from superior officers and are carried out under established policies and procedures.
 Employees in this class must exercise considerable judgment and skill in their handling of emergencies.
 Performance is reviewed through conferences, handwritten and computer written reports, inspections and observations by superiors.

 Continue on to see what you need to become a City of Lakeland police officer.